-Reports to: Global Practice Leader
+Reports to: Senior Global Practice Specialist II

 Function of the Position:

 The Monitoring, Evaluation, and Learning (MEL) Associate Global Practice Specialist will be responsible for providing monitoring, evaluation, and learning expertise across project delivery, new business, and knowledge management efforts.
 S/he will support DAI’s efforts to improve the way data are collected, managed, used, and shared to achieve project outputs, outcomes, and impacts through short term technical assignments, proposal writing, and knowledge management.
 S/he will be responsible for finalizing outstanding MEL plans, coordinating MEL activities with USAID and local partners, and build capacity of DAI field staff to manage MEL activities in the future.
 The MEL Associate Global Practice Specialist will have a focused responsibility to provide technical support to USAID projects primarily in Europe, Africa, and Asia.
-This is a full-time professional position on the Managing for Development Results (MfDR) Team within DAI’s USG Business Unit, with travel up to 40% of the time.
+This is a full-time professional position on the Managing for Development Results (MfDR) Team within DAI’s USG Business Unit, with travel up to 40% time.

 Roles and Responsibilities:

 The percentages below are notional and may change depending on business needs.

 - Work with home office and field staff to support MEL needs during start-up, including participation in rapidly assigned STTA, recruitment of local MEL staff, and managing MEL expectations of the client.

 - Support project DQA activities and advise teams on best practices for performance audits